Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 (i) LANs and datacom

 In response to the rapid growth of internet traffic, strong requirements occurred to expand the network bandwidth in a data center and between data centers.
 Standardization was promoted in a family of 100 Gbps Ethernet (100 GbE), including 1 00GBASE-SR10, 100GBASE-LR4, and 100GBASE-ER4.
 SR10 is based on 10 parallel 850-nm multi-mode fiber transmissions with 10 Gbps per fiber.
 The SR10 supports reaches up to at least 100 m.
 LR4 and ER4 are based on dense wavelength division multiplexing (DWDM) technology.
 They support single-mode fiber transmission of at least 10 km and 40 km, respectively.
 Four wavelength light signals of around 1300 nm with a separation of 800 GHz are transmitted through a single-mode fiber.
 Each wavelength carries 25 Gb/s.
 SR10 is supposed to be used in a data center, while ER4 is suitable for connection between data centers.
 LR4 is applicable to both inside a data center and in-between them; 850-nm VCSELs are supposed to be applied to SR10.
 For LR4 and ER4, the optional usage of VCSELs and edge-emitting DFB lasers is supposed.
-For even higher capacity systems, standardization of 400 Gb/s Ethernet is in preparation[B29].
+For even higher capacity systems, standardization of 400 Gb/s Ethernet was prepared [B29].
 In parallel with the effort for the standardization of datacom, such as 100GbEs, research and development are being continuously conducted on optical communication to meet the strong demand for the higher bandwidth.

 (ii) Optical interconnects

-The main market for VCSELs will be, besides the communications for intra- as well as inter-data centers, interconnections in high-performance computers (HPCs) and servers.
+The main market for VCSELs is, besides the communications for intra- as well as inter-data centers, interconnections in high-performance computers (HPCs) and servers.
 High-density and highly parallel optical interconnects are extensively deployed for rack-to-rack connections in HPC and servers with multi-mode optical fibers.
 Requirements for the number of parallel channels and the transmitter/receiver bandwidth are gradually increasing.
 IBM developed VCSEL-based optical interconnects; 48-channel parallel optical transceivers were demonstrated to transmit and receive up to 20 Gb/s per channel by flip-chip bonding of two optoelectronic arrays with 2 x 12 850 nm VCSEL arrays and GaAs PD arrays on a holey CMOS IC [B30].

 Tokyo Institute of Technology announced the start of the operation of a newly developed supercomputer Tsubame 3.0, a leading cloud-type green super computer with high performance and efficient power consumption, where high-capacity and high-speed optical networks connect many computing nodes.
 The total communication capacity counts 432 Tb/s in the bi-direction mode, whose main body is carried by optical interconnects.
 The detail is presented on the Web pages of Tokyo Institute of Technology Global Scientific Information and Computer Center [B31].

 Effort to increase the modulation bandwidth of VCSELs enabled 64 Gb/s-57m multi-mode optical fiber transmission, as presented by Kuchta of IBM-T. J. Watson Research Center and by Westbergh of Chalmers University of Technology [B32].
-Besides such efforts to increase the bandwidth of a single-channel, parallel schemes, such as 1 x n or two-dimensional arrangement, m x n, will be indispensable to meet the required aggregate bandwidth.
+Besides such efforts to increase the bandwidth of single-channel, parallel schemes, such as 1 x n or two-dimensional arrangement, m x n, will be indispensable to meet the required aggregate bandwidth.
 VCSELs are the only solution from the viewpoint of the two-dimensional array configuration and low power-consumption capability.
 In 2014, aggregated capacity as high as 1.34 Tb/s was realized for incorporation with 2D VCSEL arrays of 14 x 12, as reported by Grabherr and Ebeling of Philips Technologies GmbH U-L-M Photonics, Germany [B33].
 A prediction indicated that billions of channels per year will be required soon, as pointed out by Grabherr of Philips GmbH, U-L-M Photonics, Germany [B34].
 VCSEL has grown up to be a key component that supports networks and computers of the present and future days.

 (iii) Laser printers